KrystianGreblowski/movie-world/README.md

 ​Movie World is a place where you can find information about films, TV series and people from the film industry.

+## Description

+The application contains three main types of pages:

+### Main Page
+This is the first page you see when you open the application.
+Trending, popular and upcoming films and popular TV series are displayed.

 ![Main Page](https://i.postimg.cc/rFbK9074/main-page.png)

+### Sub Page
+This page shows popular, current, upcoming and top rated films or TV series.
+It is also used to display the search results when you enter something in the search bar.

 ![Sub Page](https://i.postimg.cc/vTKHXk2y/sub-page.png)

+### Details Page
+This page shows detailed information about a film or series.

 ![Details Page](https://i.postimg.cc/QxBMVNVd/details-page.png)